link422/F24_Team3_TennisBallCollector/Reports/Detailed Design Ashli.md

 The proposed solution for this Motor subsystem is to provide user controlled motors on the pre-existing wheels of the tennis ball collector.
 3-4 motors, FIT0492-A: GEARMOTOR 50 RPM 12V METAL [2], will be controlled by 2 motor drivers, Sabertooth dual 12A motor driver (Sabertooth 2x12) [4] (one for the collector's [1] front small wheels, and the other for the back larger wheels).
 Connectivity outside the motor subsystem will be through the motor drivers [4] that will satisfy specifications including connecting DC motors [2] to power supply and raspberry pi [3], connecting tennis ball collector's wheels to the Raspberry Pi, controlling movement and rotation of the collector [1] without any manual help, and recieving inputs of direction from RC subsystem.

 There are two possible solution only differing by motor driver version.
 The first is a more desirable use of a simplistic R/C driver, Sabertooth dual 12A motor driver for R/C [4].
 The other is a more generic version of the same motor driver type, the Sabertooth dual 12A motor driver [6].
+IEEE Standard 112 [9] testing will commence once all required motor components have been received and the necessary equipment has been prepared and verified for functionality.

 ## Interface with Other Subsystems